[responsive_menu_pro]

 Hungary – “Call off stock”

-Call-off stock arrangements are standardized throughout the EU on or after January 1, 2020, under one of the “Quick Fixes” provided by Article 17a of the EU VAT Directive, which is incorporated into Hungarian legislation by Articles 12/A and 22 of the Hungarian VAT Act.
+The EU’s call-off stock arrangements have been standardized across the EU from January 1, 2020, onwards, as part of the “Quick Fixes” in Article 17a of the EU VAT Directive, adopted into Hungarian law via Articles 12/A and 22 of the Hungarian VAT Act.

-Certain restrictions apply if a supplier moves goods to a warehouse in another EU Member State to make a later delivery to a known purchaser.
-The transfer to the warehouse is not a taxable event under the simplification rule.
-Instead, the following transfer of ownership of the items to the receiver is a taxable event.
-The taxable transfer is recognized as an intra-Community supply of goods from the supplier to the recipient (which is exempt with the right of deduction) and an intra-Community purchase by the recipient in the Member State of acquisition.
-This approach removes the supplier’s need to register for VAT in the Member State of destination.
+Under these regulations, if a supplier transports goods to a warehouse in another EU Member State for future delivery to a predetermined buyer, the initial transfer to the warehouse is not considered a taxable transaction.
+The taxable event occurs upon the subsequent transfer of goods ownership to the purchaser.
+This taxable transfer is treated as an intra-Community supply of goods from the supplier to the buyer (exempt with the right to deduction) and as an intra-Community acquisition by the buyer in the Member State where the goods are acquired.
+This rule negates the need for the supplier to register for VAT in the destination Member State.

 Interested in Hungarian VAT news?